coderside/CoderSide/README.rst

 Optimization
 ````````````
-In the case where several users make the same search at the same time,
+In the case where several users make the same search in the same period time, the searching process is launched only once.
-the app launchs only one searching process but all the users are subscribed to the response & the realtime progress stream.
+I don't want computing the same searchs at the same time :

 Drawbacks
 `````````
-The optimization doesn't fully works in a clustered environnement.
+| CoderGuy does'nt work like we would want in a clustered environnment.
+| Why ?

+First, the optimization I talk previously does'nt fully work properly :

+Each node have his own state of the current searchs.
+To have a complete optimization, we have two choises :

+ - Decentralized synchronization of the state.
+ - Centralized synchronization of the state.

+Second , each node manage its own streams.
+If one node goes down, the client will lost totally his stream.
+The second node don't have any data of the first dead node.